AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   >
   >Typologies, which can be accessed via the **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL Typologies]** menu, are presented in [this section](../../sending/using/about-typology-rules.md).

-* **[!UICONTROL Compute the label during delivery preparation]**: allows you to calculate the label value of the email during the message preparation phase using personalization fields, content blocks, and dynamic text.
+* **[!UICONTROL Compute the label during delivery preparation]**: use this option to calculate the label value of the email during the message preparation phase using personalization fields, content blocks, and dynamic text.

   It is also possible to personalize the delivery label with events variables that have been declared into the workflow's external signal activity.
 For more on this, refer to [this section](../../automating/using/calling-a-workflow-with-external-parameters.md).

-* **[!UICONTROL Save SQL queries in the log]**: this option allows you to add SQL query logs in the journal during the preparation phase.
+* **[!UICONTROL Save SQL queries in the log]**: use this option to add SQL query logs in the journal during the preparation phase.

 #### Proof settings {#proof-settings}

-This section allows you to configure the default prefix to use in proof's subject line.
-For more in this, refer to [this section](../../sending/using/sending-proofs.md).
+In this section, you can configure the default prefix to use in the subject line of the proof messages.
+Learn more about proofs in [this section](../../sending/using/sending-proofs.md).

 ### List of email SMTP parameters {#list-of-email-smtp-parameters}